Database — PostgREST

 |---|---|---|

-selectTyped<T>(table, columns, …) { filters } | List<T> | the common case |
+selectTyped<T>(table, columns, …) { query } | List<T> | the common case |

 selectSingleTyped<T>(…) { … } | T | expects exactly one row |